UAE helps Gaza bakeries make bread again amid hunger crisis

 Countless of Palestinians have been surviving on bread as food supplies run out — but even bread is not always easy to find.
 Chaotic scenes have been unfolding at bakeries as crowds of hungry Gazans, young and old, scramble for a loaf.

-The UAE's humanitarian mission at Gaza started the 'Subsidised Bread' campaign to address the critical bread shortage in the war-torn territory.
+The UAE's humanitarian mission in Gaza started the 'Subsidised Bread' campaign to address the critical bread shortage in the war-torn territory.

 As part of the drive, essential production supplies — including flour and other materials — have been provided so that bakeries could open again amid a worsening hunger crisis triggered by border closures and restrictions on food aid.